Skip to main content

 Any business you have will almost certainly be closed down, and an assessment made as to whether it could be sold for the benefit of your creditors.

-You can continue to trade but subject to the restrictions imposed by the Insolvency Service during your bankruptcy period.
+You can continue to trade as a sole trader, but subject to the restrictions imposed by the Official Receiver during your bankruptcy period.

 Impact on Employment